sochima-ifedikwa/Hello_World_Module/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of your software}
 ## Software Description
 This software is a simple Hello world Program that takes the name of the *user* and returns therie name in a sentence that welcomes them to the Software.